Bitcoin Surges to $100,000: Who's Behind the Scenes?

 Over 60 Companies Hold Bitcoin

-The phenomenon of companies holding Bitcoin undeniably started in the United StatesOne such pioneer, MicroStrategy, possesses over 400,000 Bitcoins, and its stock price saw a staggering cumulative growth of 3000% over five years, once exceeding a market capitalization of $100 billionSince its founder, Michael Saylor, first announced in 2020 the intention to integrate Bitcoin into the company’s assets, this strategy has sparked a global wave of Bitcoin investments among corporations
+The phenomenon of companies holding Bitcoin undeniably started in the United StatesOne such pioneer, MicroStrategy, possesses over 400,000 Bitcoins, and its stock price saw a staggering cumulative growth of 3000% over five years, once exceeding a market capitalization of $100 billionSince its founder, Michael Saylor, first announced in 2020 the intention to integrate Bitcoin into the company’s assets, this strategy has sparked a global wave of Bitcoin investments among corporations.Data from Bitcoin Treasuries indicates that, as of December 4, Tesla, under Elon Musk’s leadership, has Bitcoin holdings worth over $1 billion, in addition to a substantial position in Dogecoin.

 On December 5, Nano Labs Ltd (Haowei), a Chinese concept stock, announced its plan to establish a trading account on HashKey Exchange, a licensed trading platform in Hong Kong, while expanding its investments in virtual assetsThe stock price has notably jumped from $6 per share in early November to $12.02 by December 4.